akett/vuex-electron-bridge/README.md

 ### Warning

-By definition, sharing some mutations are not others leads to a state mismatch between your Vuex stores.
-If you plan to do this and know what you're doing, or don't plan to, feel free to skip this section.
+By definition, sharing some mutations and not others leads to a state mismatch between your Vuex stores.
+If you don't plan to do this (or you do and know what you're doing) go on and skip ahead.

-Due to the complexities involved with mixing local and shared mutations, it's recommended to exclusively use `shareCommit()` and save yourself from a potential headache.
+Due to the complexities involved with mixing local and shared mutations, the standing recommendation is to exclusively use `shareCommit()` to save yourself from a potential headache.
 However, if applied carefully, the flexibility this technique provides can be an incredibly powerful tool.
-Being able to share some mutations and not others allows you to enjoy all the benefits of shared mutations and keep performance in check when working with large or complex apps.
+Being able to share some mutations and not others allows you to enjoy all the benefits of shared mutations and account for other requirements when working with large or complex apps.

-For smaller applications, you should exclusively use `shareCommit()` and don't look back.
-For larger, more complex apps, you may see performance benefits from clever usage of `localCommit()`.
+For smaller applications, you should exclusively use `shareCommit()` and not look back.
+For larger, more complex apps, you may see some benefits, such as performance, from clever usage of `localCommit()`.

 ---

 ## API

+### createBridge()

-### Function `createBridge()` or `createBridge( store, <object>[options] )`
+`createBridge( store, <object>[options] )`

 Returns a new `Bridge` instance which will broker mutations from renderers and handle state persistence.
+Accepts your Vuex store instance and an [options](#Options) object.
 Passing your store to `createBridge` will immediately mount the bridge.
 Omitting your store requires you to use `mount()` at some later point, such as in `app.on('ready')`.

-The returned `Bridge` instance has the following methods:

-- `mount( store, <object>[options] )` - Mounts your store to the Bridge with your choice of [options](#Options).
+- `Bridge.mount( store, <object>[options] )` - Mounts the Bridge with your store and choice of [options](#Options).
-- `unmount()` - Destroys the bridge and attempts to persist state.
+- `Bridge.unmount()` - Destroys the Bridge and attempts to persist state.

+### exposeBridge()

-### Function `exposeBridge( <string>bridgeName | <object>[options] )`
+`exposeBridge( <string>bridgeName | <object>[options] )`

-Call in your preload script to expose `Bridge()` to your renderers.
+Call in your preload script to expose the `Bridge` to your renderers.
 Accepts a string or [options](#Options) object.

+### createPlugin()

-### Function `createPlugin( <object>[options] )`
+`createPlugin( <object>[options] )`

-Returns a plugin to add to your Vuex store with any [options](#Options).
-The plugin extends the Vuex API with the following methods:
+Returns a plugin thats extends your Vuex store with the following methods: Accepts an [options](#Options) object.

 - `shareCommit(type, payload, options)` - Shares a mutation with other processes.
 - `localCommit(type, payload, options)` - Locally commit a mutation.
 Alias of `commit()`

 ## Options

-`vuex-electron-bridge` has state persistence disabled by default.
-If you simply need to enable persistence, skip to the [Bridge Options](#Bridge-Options).
-If you need to pass a lot of options, consider creating an `options.js` file (or similar) that exports your options object.
-As there are three places in which options can be passed, this will make your life a bit easier.
+Note: `vuex-electron-bridge` has state persistence disabled by default.
+If you just need to enable persistence, skip to the [Bridge Options](#bridge-options).
+If you are using many options, consider creating an `options.js` file (or similar) that exports your options object, as there are three places in which options can be passed.

 ### Shared Options